fponticelli/tempots/apps/docs/pages/how-it-works.md

 ## Renderable

 The core of Tempo is the `Renderable` type.
-A `Renderable` is just a function with the following signature:
+A `Renderable` is a function with the following signature:

 ```ts
 type Renderable = (context: DOMContext) =&gt; Clear